digital3mpire/SUPER-INFORMATION-HIGH-MARKET/damian_t_dziwis/rans0mMus1c/readme.md

-A linked crowdfunding campaign allows it, in case it raises enough money, to pay the demanded ransom in bitcoin in order to free the original music piece from its blackmailer and to decrypt the source audio-file back to its original state.
+A linked crowdfunding campaign allows it, in case it raises enough money, to pay the demanded ransom in bitcoin in order to free the original music piece from its blackmailer by decrypting the source audio-file back to its original state and to prevent all other files from being deleted!
 Help to raise money on gofundme: https://www.gofundme.com/rans0mmus1c